AvGas Has Been Around A Long Time, So Let’s Pay Our Respects.

 Due to the high price of AvGas, many aviators are switching to MoGas designed for light aircraft.
 This variant matches standard automotive fuel with a few additives.
 This switch is a driving factor in the ever-increasing costs.

-Some of the classic aircraft engines, such as many versions of the four-cylinder Lycoming O-320 (which is common) can be operated using MoGas with little to no modification.
+Some of the classic aviation engines, such as many versions of the four-cylinder Lycoming O-320 (which is common) can be operated using MoGas with little to no modification.

 Related: When To Use Pump Gas VS. Race Gas

-In many countries, aviation fuel is taxed in the same way as an automotive fuel, which is an excellent thing.
+In many countries, general aviation fuels are taxed in the same way as an automotive fuel, which is an excellent thing.
 This taxation policy has significant economic importance.
 Without this tax exemption, low-cost aviation would have hardly developed.

 The higher price for AvGas stems from the low production volume (compared to pump gas), the long delivery routes, and the strict quality assurance associated with every aspect of aviation.

 How Is AvGas Produced?

 Aviation fuel is produced using a distillation process which separates the raw material into multiple streams.
 The boiling points of the individual raw materials or components determine the separation process.
 The typical boiling point for the elements ranges between 104 and 338 degrees Fahrenheit (40 and 170 degree Celsius).

 Once the separation process is complete, the distillate streams undergo further processing to eliminate some impurities, such as metals, sulfurs, and acids.
 This process allows the blending of distillate streams to produce a more refined product.
 Several additives are injected into the final product to boost its properties.
 These additives can increase the stability and performance of the fuel.